 "KEYES' CARPENTER SHOP" HERE IN 1816, ROYAL KEYES, CABINET MAKER, ERECTED A SMALL CARPENTER SHOP.
 IN ITS SECOND STORY HE MADE SIMPLE ARTICLES OF FURNITURE FOR THE PIONEER COMMUNITY.
-FROM THIS SMALL BEGINNING GREW THE GREAT FURNITURE INDUSTRY OF JAMESTOWN.
+FROM THIS SMALL BEGINNING GREW THE GREAT FURNITURE INDUSTRY OF JAMESTOWN employment.
+In his spare time, however, he made simple articles of furniture.
+He soon hired S.C.
+"Pliney" Colton, a journeyman cabinet-maker, and increased his furniture making.
+This was the beginning of furniture making in appreciable quantities in Jamestown.